spinnaker/spinnaker/experimental/docker-compose/README.md

 Run ```docker-machine create --driver azure --azure-subscription-id="xxxx-xxxx-xxxx-xxxx" --azure-subscription-cert="mycert.pem" --azure-location="East US"  spinnakerremote```

-Wait until docker machine finished and then log into your Azure portal, select the machine that was created, click on Configure and change the machine size to be 'Standard_A6 (4 cores, 28 GB memory)'.
+Wait until docker machine finished and then log into your Azure portal,
+* select the machine that was created
+* click on Configure and change the machine size to be 'Standard_A6 (4 cores, 28 GB memory)'.

 ## 2. Copy configuration files to the remote docker machine instance